Arturo Araujo

-Arturo Araujo Fajardo (1878 – 1 December 1967) was a Salvadoran politician and engineer who served as the president of El Salvador from 1 March 1931 to 2 December 1931.
+Arturo Araujo Fajardo (1878 – 1 December 1967) was a Salvadoran politician and engineer who served as the 26th president of El Salvador from 1 March 1931 to 2 December 1931.
 He was overthrown in a military coup led by junior officers, and was forced to flee the country for Guatemala.

 Early life

 Arturo Araujo was born in 1878 in Santa Tecla, El Salvador.
 His parents were Doctor Eugenio Araujo and Enriqueta Fajardo de Araujo.
+Araujo was a childhood friend of Alfonso Quiñónez Molina, another future president of El Salvador.

 Araujo studied in Liverpool and obtained a degree in engineering.
 Through his studies in the United Kingdom, he became an admirer of the British Labour Party and its policies.

 Araujo was a wealthy landowner from Armenia, a municipality in the Sonsonate department.
-Due to his admiration of British Labour policies, developed a reputation for being generous to his workers, paying them twice the average wage and offering them housing and medical care.
+Due to his admiration of British Labour policies, he developed a reputation for being generous to his workers, paying them twice the average wage and offering them housing and medical care.
+In 1921, the U.S. chargé d'affaires estimated that Araujo had spent $25,000 of his personal fortune on housing, medical care, and education for his employees, when the average Salvadoran salary was only 18¢ a day.
 In 1918, artisans in Armenia bestowed upon him the title of "Benefactor of the Workers".